How to add more schools to the 2021-2022 FAFSA

-If you are a student applying for financial aid to pay for college you are probably getting familiar with the Free Application for Federal Student Aid (or FAFSA as it is commonly referred to), which is the application that is required to receive aid from the United States government.
-One of the most confusing things about the FAFSA is that there are only 10 spots to list your colleges.
-Does this mean that you can only apply for financial aid at 10 colleges?
+If you are a student applying for financial aid to pay for college you are probably getting familiar with the Free Application for Federal Student Aid (or FAFSA), which is the application that is required to receive aid from the United States government.

 Absolutely not!
 You can apply for financial aid at any number of colleges and universities once you receive your Student Aid Report (SAR) and submit your FAFSA for your initial schools.